Treasuries slip, dollar firm as markets grapple with US politics

 Futures for 10-year Treasuries slipped 13 ticks, while cash bonds were untraded due to the Japanese holiday.

-A busy week for data kicks off with Chinese gross domestic product on Monday where annual growth is seen slowing slightly to 5.1% in the second quarter.
-Retail sales and industrial output for June are also due, while China's once-in-five-year gathering of top officials runs from July 15-18.
-Figures from the United States include retail sales, industrial production, housing starts and weekly jobless claims.
+The yuan was under pressure at 7.2608 per dollar and mainland stocks slipped and Hong Kong's Hang Seng index was last down 1%.
+Later this week, the United States will release data on retail sales, industrial production, housing starts and weekly jobless claims.

-Federal Reserve Chair Jerome Powell appears later Monday and is bound to be asked for his reaction to last week's subdued inflation reading.
+Federal Reserve Chair Jerome Powell will appear later on Monday and is bound to be asked for his reaction to last week's subdued inflation reading.

 Markets are pricing in a 94% chance the Fed will cut rates in September, up from 72% a week earlier.